Laip11/PalmScore/README.md

         --model_path LLM-Research/Meta-Llama-3.1-8B-Instruct \
         --valid_data_path results/valid/Meta-Llama-3___1-8B-Instruct_logits.json

-## You can modify your parameters in the `scripts/run_sentiment_understanding.sh` script and then run it.
+## You can modify the parameters in the `scripts/run_sentiment_understanding.sh` script and then run it.
 ## run scripts/run_sentiment_understanding.sh
 ```